rlucine/raytracer/README.md

 #### Shape definitions
 * `sphere <vector> <decimal>`: A sphere with the given center and radius.
 Nonpositive radius will cause the sphere to become invisible.
 * `ellipsoid <vector> <vector>`: An ellipsoid with the given center and dimension vector.
 Nonpositive dimensions will cause errors.
+* `v <vector>`: Defines a vertex at the point.
+Vertexes are referred to by index and begin from 1.
+* `vt <x> <y>`: Defines a texture coordinate `x, y`.
+Texture coordinates are defined by index and begin from 1.
+These are required if a texture is defined before any vertexes.
+* `vn <vector>`: Defines a vertex normal.
+These are optional, and are indexed from 1.
+* `f v1/t1/n1 v2/t2/n2 v3/t3/n3`: Defines a triangular face using right-hand rule.
+Texture coordinates and normals may be omitted.
+If both are omitted, the slash craracters may be removed, otherwise the slash characters `/` must remain.

 ## Executing
 To execute the program, run `./main.exe input.scene` where `input.scene` is a valid text file in the format described above, located anywhere on the file system.
 This will generate a file with the same base name as the input file and the suffix `.ppm` which shall be a P3-encoded ASCII PPM image containing the rendered scene.
 Render time will increase as the image size and number of objects increase.